osteele/with-gpu/DEVELOPMENT.md

 ### Quick Testing

-Local testing commands (if you have NVML/CUDA):
+Local testing commands (if you have NVIDIA GPUs with NVML/CUDA):

 ```bash
 # Show GPU status